Flaque/boop/README.md

-# Beep
+# Boop

 This is a programming language experiment.
 Take everything with a grain of salt, nothing's working right now and I have no plans at this time to support this language.

 ## Overview

-Beep (boop) is a sane scripting language for... scripting.
+Boop is a sane scripting language for... scripting.

-It's main claim to fame is every command in your $PATH is a function in Beep by default.
+It's main claim to fame is every command in your $PATH is a function in Boop by default.

 In other words, all standard unix commands like `cd`, `grep`, `ls` all work by default.
 All commands you've `brew install`'d or `apt-get`'d work too.